For Index of Brides, CLICK

 headdress.
 She carried a cascade of yellow mums and Johanna Hill roses.

-Maryanne Bignell, niece of the bride, and Carol Peck, niece of the groom,
+Maryanne Bignell, niece of the bride, and Carol

-were flower girls.
-They were gowned alike in green taffeta and yellow taffeta
+Peck, niece of the groom, were flower girls.
+They were gowned alike in green

-and wore matching bonnets and mittens, and carried baskets of yellow asters,
+taffeta and yellow taffeta and wore matching bonnets and mittens, and carried

-ums and roses.
+baskets of yellow asters, mums and roses.
 Dalton Wagar was

-groomsman and Herbert Bignell, brother of the bride, and Harvey Kirby, were ushers.
+bride, and Harvey Kirby, were ushers.
 Mrs. May

 Copeland was soloist and Mrs. May Jefferies played the wedding music.
 Later, at a

-reception at the church parlors, the bride's mother received in an airforce
+reception at the church parlors, the bride's mother received in an airforce blue dress, with black accessories and wore a

-assisted by Mrs. Roy Wagar, wearing a grey suit with navy accessories and a

 corsage of pink roses.
+She was assisted by Mrs. Roy Wagar, wearing a grey

+suit with navy accessories and a corsage of pink roses.
 Later the couple

 left for points west, the bride wearing a blue suit with navy accessories and